Vijayanagar Architecture :: Hampi Photos :: Bienvenue à Hampi ! :: A Forgotten Empire Chapter 1 :: Hampi, India!

 This is for the folks from Bangalore who are chewing over a trip Hampi.

-Take that night train (Hampi Express) to Hospet.
 Thanks to in convenient schedule, Hampi Express is the most popular choice among travelers from Bangalore to Hampi.
 Hampi is at a short distance from Hospet.
+There are a few more train connections for Hampi from Bangalore.

-If that’s not an option for you, try KSRTC.
+If trains are not an option for you, try KSRTC.
 They operate many daily services – both AC and non-ac types.
 Also there are other private operators who operate daily trips to Hospet from Bangalore.

-Weather you opt for bus or train, try reserve your the tickets as early as possible.
+Whether you opt for bus or train, try reserve your the tickets as early as possible.
 This is a very busy route, especially during the holiday seasons.
-Both the bus and train take you to Hospet town, which is about 10 km (6miles) from Hampi.
+Both the bus and train take you to Hospet town, which is about 10 km (6 miles) from Hampi.

 From Hospet town to Hampi you can either take an auto-rickshaw or catch the local bus (every 30 minutes) from the KSRTC bus station.